 Paula moved to Calgary in 2010 to work in the Division of Geriatric Medicine, based at Rockyview General Hospital.
 She is a Clinical Associate Professor in the Department of Medicine.
 She is one of the Masterteachers at the University Of Calgary Cumming School Of Medicine and has received multiple excellence awards for her teaching.
 She is also Course Chair for one of the undergraduate courses in the MD program.
 She became Program Director of the newly activated Geriatric Medicine training program in 2012.

 Paula brings to the program a passion for education.
 She strongly believes in a collegial, resident-centered approach that trains not just Geriatricians, but future colleagues.
-Her background in the National Health Service in the UK brings a practical understanding of Workplace-Based Assessment which will be an asset as we move to Competency Based Education.
+She is the recipient of the Canadian Association for Medical Education Certificate of Merit in 2017, and PARA awards in 2018 and 2019.

 Dr. Darren Burback completed medical school at the University of Saskatchewan in 1993.
 He remained at the University of Saskatchewan for his general internal medicine training, and then he completed his geriatric medicine training at the University of Ottawa in 1998.
 Later that year, he moved to Calgary and he began his practice in geriatric medicine at the Peter Lougheed Centre.
 He is currently a Clinical Assistant Professor with the University of Calgary, and Medical Site Leader for Specialized Geriatric Services at the Peter Lougheed Centre.
 He is interested in medical education, and he is the co-chair of an undergraduate course that teaches core competencies in geriatric medicine to medical students.
 His clinical interest is in the care of dementia patients.